 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Healon FDA Prescribing Information: Side Effects

-Healon (sodium hyaluronate) is extremely well tolerated after injection into human eyes.
+The Healon OVD is extremely well tolerated after injection into human eyes.
 A transient rise of intraocular pressure postoperatively has been reported in some cases.

-Rarely, postoperative inflammatory reactions liritis, hypopyon as well as incidents of corneal edema and corneal decompensation have been reported.
-Their relationship to Healon (sodium hyaluronate) has not been established.
+Rarely, postoperative inflammatory reactions (iritis, hypopyon) as well as incidents of corneal edema and corneal decompensation have been reported.
+Their relationship to the Healon OVD has not been established.

 Additional Healon Information